mix8872/files-attacher/README.md

         ];
     }
 ```

 In tags attribute you may define tags for attach files, if you define same tags in delteOld attribute then files loaded with this tags will be rewritten by newly added files.

-Also you can configure attacment parameters in directly in behavior:
+Also you can configure attachment parameters directly in behavior:

 ```php
 public function behaviors()